TaceoLabs/co-snarks/book/src/generate-witness.md

-      --input <INPUT>                The path to the input share file --circuit <CIRCUIT>            The path to the circuit file --link-library <LINK_LIBRARY>  The path to Circom library files --protocol <PROTOCOL>          The MPC protocol to be used --config <CONFIG>              The path to MPC network configuration file --out <OUT>                    The output file where the final witness share is written to -h, --help                         Print help
+      --input <INPUT>                The path to the input share file --circuit <CIRCUIT>            The path to the circuit file --link-library <LINK_LIBRARY>  The path to Circom library files --protocol <PROTOCOL>          The MPC protocol to be used [possible values: REP3] --config <CONFIG>              The path to MPC network configuration file --out <OUT>                    The output file where the final witness share is written to -h, --help                         Print help